FominaElenaAndreevna/AIJ2020-Peter/README.md

 # AIJ2020-Peter
- Third place in competition AIJ2020 recognition of manuscripts written by Peter the Great.
+ Third place in competition AIJ Junior 2020 recognition of manuscripts written by Peter the Great.